-Oak Ridge National Laboratory (ORNL) is committed to supporting 501(c)(3) nonprofits and educational institutions and programs that align with our core competencies and benefit employees and their families.
-Donations are allocated to initiatives designed to support STEM (science, technology, engineering, and math), bolster economic development, promote a sustainable environment, and assist with civic and cultural programs.
+Oak Ridge National Laboratory (ORNL) and its managing partner UT-Battelle are committed to supporting 501(c)(3) nonprofits and educational institution programs that align with our Laboratory agenda and benefit our community, employees, and their families.
+Donations are allocated to program initiatives designed to support STEM (science, technology, engineering, and math), bolster economic development, promote a sustainable environment, and assist with civic and cultural programs.

-- Internships - ORNL provides a variety of opportunities for students to have hands-on, real world experience in a wide range of scientific disciplines
+- Internships - ORNL provides a variety of opportunities for students to have hands-on, real-world experience in a wide range of scientific disciplines.

 - Public Tours - We have partnered with the Department of Energy Public Bus Tours coordinated through the American Museum of Science and Energy in Oak Ridge.
-The tour includes stops at important sites on the ORNL campus as well as points of interest at neighboring DOE facilities.
+The tour includes stops at historical sites on the ORNL campus as well as points of interest at neighboring DOE facilities.